A race track design that combines good racing, fun driving, and rigorous testing

 Direction change while braking to test sensitivity to roll/pitch and promote understeer

-At least one high speed corner able to be taken at full throttle, but only just, punishing cars that need to lift even slightly
+At least one high speed corner that can be taken at full throttle, but only with a perfect line and well-balanced car

 Plugging all of these requirements together into 5-6 km looked like this: